Thorkage/Radar-Pathfinder/README.md

 Pfaffhuber, Andreas A., Jan L. Lieser, and Christian Haas.
 “Snow Thickness Profiling on Antarctic Sea Ice with GPR—Rapid and Accurate Measurements with the Potential to Upscale Needles to a Haystack.”
 Geophysical Research Letters 44, no. 15 (2017): 7836–44. https://doi.org/10.1002/2017GL074202.

 ### You have a similar system and are looking for a solid interface detection method?
 Try Pathfinder!
-Also, reach out so that we can discuss its suitability.
+Also, reach out so that we can discuss its suitability.# Radar-Pathfinder